11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 An Alpaca grazing near a mountain farm on the Seceda ridgeline, Ortisei, Val Gardena, South Tyrol, Italy.

-Afterward, we continued hiking for another hour before descending via the Seceda lift back into Ortisei.
-From there, we walked across town and took the Mont Sëuc Lift to explore Alpe di Siusi, the largest high-altitude alpine meadow in Europe.
+After lunch, we continued hiking along the ridge for about an hour before descending via the Seceda lift back into Ortisei.
+From there, we walked across town and boarded the Mont Sëuc Lift, which carried us up to Alpe di Siusi (Seiser Alm), the largest high-altitude alpine meadow in Europe.

 Mont Sëuc Lift in Ortisei, Val Gardena, South Tyrol, Italy — the gateway to Alpe di Siusi, Europe’s largest high-altitude alpine meadow.